At the end of the lesson, students will be able to:

 - Computers with Internet access or photocopied handouts taken from CNN.com’s CNN Heroes—Everyday People Changing the World

-- As a warm-up activity, have students discuss the following question with a partner: If you had a superpower that you could use for good, what power would it be, and why?
-Allow the students a few minutes to share their thoughts.
-Regroup and ask a few students to share their responses with the class.
-Chart responses, making note of key descriptors.
+As a warm-up activity, have students discuss the following question with a partner.
+Ask: “If you had a superpower that you could use for good, what power would it be, and why?”
+Allow students a few minutes to share their thoughts.
+Ask for volunteers to share their responses with the class.
+Write the responses on a chart, making note of key descriptors.
 Then ask students what makes a hero different from a superhero.
 Chart responses, focusing on words that describe a hero’s qualities.

-- Explain to students that while there are many types of heroes, this lesson will introduce them to everyday people who are currently engaging in work that others have deemed heroic.
+1. Explain to students that while there are many types of heroes, this lesson will introduce them to everyday people who are currently engaging in work that others have deemed heroic.
 Students will research and take notes about individuals who are making a difference.

-- Students will then break up into groups of no more than five and take turns discussing their heroes and their respective projects.
+3. Have students break up into groups of no more than five and take turns discussing their heroes and their respective projects.
 If needed, students may refer back to the hero profiles.

-- After the discussion, instruct students to complete the Profile of an American Hero handout (Grades 3-5, 6-8), using specific information from the reading.
+4. After the discussion, instruct students to complete the Profile of an American Hero handout (Grades 3-5, 6-8), using specific information from the reading.
 Help students compile their data onto the larger class chart entitled People Who Are Making a Difference (Grades 3-5, 6-8).

 Alignment to Common Core State Standards/ College and Career Readiness Anchor Standards CCSS R.1, R.2, R.7, W.7, W.8, W.9, SL.2

 Ask the students to share the three adjectives they used to describe their heroes.
 Write the responses on a chart under the heading “Qualities of a Hero.”
 Display the finished chart in a visible area of the room.